dijasila/GPAW/doc/documentation/custom_convergence.rst

 Built-in criteria
 -----------------

-The built-in criteria, along with their shortcut names that you can use to access them in the :code:`convergence` dictionary are:
+The built-in criteria, along with their shortcut names that you can use to access them in the :code:`convergence` dictionary are below.
+The criteria marked as defaults are present in the default convergence dictionary and will always be present; the others are optional.

 .. list-table::
     :header-rows: 1
-    :widths: 1 1
+    :widths: 1 1 1

     * - class
       - name attribute
+      - default?
     * - :class:`~gpaw.scf.Energy`
       - ``energy``
+      - Yes
     * - :class:`~gpaw.scf.Density`
       - ``density``
+      - Yes
     * - :class:`~gpaw.scf.Eigenstates`
       - ``eigenstates``
+      - Yes
     * - :class:`~gpaw.scf.Forces`
       - ``forces``
+      - No
     * - :class:`~gpaw.scf.WorkFunction`
       - ``work function``
+      - No
     * - :class:`~gpaw.scf.MinIter`
       - ``minimum iterations``
+      - No

 Full descriptions for the built-in criteria follow.